trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

 ## Example: letter concatenation

-LtM was originally introduced using few-shot prompting, rather than an explicit instruction to break down a probem into multiple steps (as seen above).
+LtM was originally introduced using few-shot prompting, rather than an explicit instruction to break down a problem into multiple steps (as seen above).
 Additionally, it can sometimes be implemented with a single prompt rather than chained prompts.
 Let's examine the problem of concatenating the last letter of individual words(@wei2022chain) (for example, given `cake, etymology` as input words, the output should be `ey`).

 ### First attempt: Standard